Pareto Security for Linux

-Pareto Security app makes sure your Linux laptop is correctly configured for security.
+Pareto Desktop is a standalone open-source app that makes sure your Linux device is correctly configured for security.

 Install with

-Here are a few completely scenarios that can happen if you have your Mac's security misconfigured.
+Here are a few completely realistic scenarios that can happen if you have your Linux device's security misconfigured.

 😱